camel-cdr / rvv-bench

 Start by configuring ./config.mk, such that make works and optionally ./run.sh, which allows you to compile and run using make run.

 The default configuration should work with all recent clang builds and doesn't require a full cross compilation toolchain, because it builds in freestanding mode.
 This means it will only work on linux, or linux syscall compatible OS.
-You can either modify the platform specific code at the beginning of ./nolibc.h, or configure ./config.mk to build a hosted build.
+Alternatively you can configure ./config.mk to build a hosted build or configure it with your custom toolchain, add the -DCUSTOM_HOST define, and implement the unimplemented functions under #ifdef CUSTOM_HOST in ./nolibc.h.
+Add the -DREAD_MCYCLE define, if you need to read from the mcycle instead of the cycle csr.

-If you have a rvv 0.7.1 supporting board (which is as of now almost certain), make sure to use a rvv 0.7.1 compatible toolchain.
+If you have a XTheadVector supporting board, make sure to the rvv 0.7.1 compatible toolchain.
 I've used this one for development.

 Running benchmarks (./bench/)